luisespino/Coronavirus_2020_11/2020-11/README.md

 For the department of Guatemala, it is projected that by the end of November, the curve of confirmed cases will decrease.

-### Prediction of deaths in Costa Rica
+### Prediction of infecteds in Costa Rica

 In the case of Costa Rica, it had a different behavior since the growth curve of the infected behaved rather in the way of a polynomial of degree 4, that is, it can stabilize and begin a decline.

+The degree of the polynomial has an R2 of 0.998, that is, the data does fit the model.
+Also with grade 5 R2 is even closer to 0.999, but the behavior does not correspond to a pandemic, because it goes down too quickly, without stabilizing.

 ![alt text](https://github.com/nerygalicia/CoronavirusML/blob/main/2020-11/201503821.png?raw=true)

-According to the graph, we can observe that indeed, in the next 50 days, the advance of the infected will begin to decline and this is encouraging for the neighboring country.
+According to the graph, we can observe that indeed, in the next 50 days, the advance of the infected will continue but could begin to stabilize, which is encouraging for the neighboring country.

+With the above it is observed that by day 300, the number of infected will be close to 160,000 people, that is, it will continue to increase.

 ### Mortality prediction due to COVID - 19 in the department of Guatemala
 As days go by we will be able to determine a more accurate solution, by discovering the determined behavior, for the development corelated to the the excecuted solution.
 The mortality of this pandemic, which started to spread world-wide since december of 2019, prediction based on a linear regression, indicates that the outcome of whether there is a second wave derived from social relaxation related to the current decrease in social restrictions and curfews which were rendered without effect since the past month of october.